psyphur/tweeter/README.md

 # Tweeter Project

-Tweeter is a simple, single-page Twitter clone.
+Tweeter is a simple, responsive, single-page Twitter clone.

 Users can compose a new tweet which will be rendered instantly below in the tweets section.